Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

 ## External DNS

-PowerDNS replaces the CoreDNS server that earlier versions of CSM used to provide External DNS services.
+PowerDNS replaces the CoreDNS server that earlier versions of CSM used to provide external DNS services.

 The `cray-dns-powerdns-can-tcp` and `cray-dns-powerdns-can-udp` `LoadBalancer` resources are configured to service external DNS requests using the IP address specified by the CSI `--cmn-external-dns` command line argument.

-The CSI `--system-name` and `--site-domain` command line arguments are combined to form the subdomain used for External DNS.
+The CSI `--system-name` and `--site-domain` command line arguments are combined to form the subdomain used for external DNS.

 ### Site setup

-(`ncn-mw#`) In the following example, the IP address `10.101.8.113` is used for External DNS and the system has the subdomain `system.dev.cray.com`
+(`ncn-mw#`) In the following example, the IP address `10.101.8.113` is used for external DNS and the system has the subdomain `system.dev.cray.com`

 ```bash
 kubectl -n services get service -l app.kubernetes.io/name=cray-dns-powerdns